corpnewt/CorpBot.py/README.md

 	  $setup
 	   └─ Runs first-time setup (server owner only).

+	Spooktober Cog (2 commands) - Spooktober.py Extension:
+	  $spook [member]
+	   └─ spooky time
+	  $spooking [yes_no]
+	   └─ Enables/Disables reacting 🎃 to every message on Halloween

+	Stream Cog (8 commands) - Stream.py Extension:
+	  $addstreamer [member]
+	   └─ Adds the passed member to the streamer list (bot-admin only).
+	  $rawstream [message]
+	   └─ Displays the raw markdown for the stream announcement message (bot-admin only).
+	  $remstreamer [member]
+	   └─ Removes the passed member from the streamer list (bot-admin only).
+	  $setstream [message]
+	   └─ Sets the stream announcement message (bot-admin only).
+	  $setstreamchannel [channel]
+	   └─ Sets the channel for the stream announcements (bot-admin only).
+	  $streamchannel
+	   └─ Displays the channel for the stream announcements - if any.
+	  $streamers
+	   └─ Lists the current members in the streamer list.
+	  $teststream [message]
+	   └─ Tests the stream announcement message (bot-admin only).

 	Strike Cog (12 commands) - Strike.py Extension:
 	  $addban [member]
 	   └─ Adds the passed user to the ban list (bot-admin only).